 While you don’t want to ignore engagement because it’s still a part of growing your youtube community and probably does factor in to an extent, engagement has changed.

-It looks like youtube is favouring looking at viewers path through the content to work out engagement.
+It looks like YouTube is favoring looking at viewers path through the content to work out engagement.
 How many viewers clicked on your video in the suggested videos and what did they do after watching your video?
-Did they leave youtube?
-Did they consume more of your content?
+Did they leave YouTube?
+Are they consuming more of your content?
 Did they click onto another related video from a different creator?

 It makes sense to go this route because as creators you have little control over what your user decides to do after they’ve watched your video.
 You might ask them to like or comment on your video, but you’re probably not going to ask them to try and find your video in suggested videos and click on it.